 For a full bio of Coach Procaccio, including awards won by her and the Villanova student-athletes during her tenure, click here.

 During her prolific career, Gina Procaccio has achieved success at the highest levels as both a coach and an athlete herself.
-She in her 14th season as head coach of the women's cross country and track & field teams in 2013-14 and previously spent a total of five seasons as an assistant coach with the program.
+She is in her 15th season as head coach of the women's cross country and track & field teams in 2014-15 and previously spent a total of five seasons as an assistant coach with the program.

 The list of accomplishments for the Wildcats during Procaccio's tenure is staggering.
-Since taking over as head coach in the fall of 2000, Procaccio has guided Villanova to two national championships in cross country and a combined five BIG EAST team titles.
-In addition she has mentored eight individual national champions, 75 All-Americans and 107 individual BIG EAST champions while also leading the Wildcats to four Championship of America titles at the Penn Relays.
-Procaccio is a two-time National Coach of the Year and a five-time BIG EAST Coach of the Year.
+Since taking over as head coach in the fall of 2000, Procaccio has guided Villanova to two national championships in cross country and a combined seven BIG EAST team titles.
+In addition she has mentored nine individual national champions, 86 All-Americans and 125 individual BIG EAST champions while also leading the Wildcats to seven Championship of America titles at the Penn Relays.
+Procaccio is a two-time National Coach of the Year and a seven-time BIG EAST Coach of the Year.

-Villanova is in the midst of one of the most successful stretches in program history.
 At the 2013 Penn Relays the Wildcats set an all-time collegiate record in the 4x800 meter relay with a winning time of 8:17.45.
 That performance came just two days after the team repeated as champions of the distance medley relay.
-Junior standout Emily Lipari anchored both of those relays and was selected as the Women's Athlete of the Meet for the relay events.
-Lipari won four All-America honors and five BIG EAST titles during 2012-13 and her first-place finish at the conference championships in cross country gave Villanova the individual BIG EAST champion for a fourth consecutive year.
+Lipari anchored both of those relays and was selected as the Women's Athlete of the Meet for the relay events.
+Lipari won four All-America honors and five BIG EAST titles during 2012-13 and her first place finish at the conference championships in cross country gave Villanova the individual BIG EAST champion for a fourth consecutive year.

 Procaccio has continued the Wildcats legacy as the most successful women's cross country program in NCAA history.
 She led Villanova to consecutive team titles at the national championships in 2009 and 2010, giving the Wildcats nine all-time team titles and four more than any other team has won.
 Procaccio also coached Sheila Reid to consecutive individual national titles in 2010 and 2011.
 Just six women have ever won multiple individual titles in cross country but Reid became the third Villanovan to accomplish the feat.
 At the BIG EAST level Procaccio led the Wildcats to four straight team titles (2008-11) and has coached six individual conference champions.